-Airline Strike?
+Airline on Strike?
 Not an Extraordinary Circumstance, Rules ECJ

 Here’s what you need to know:

 Furthermore, the reason for the delay in flight operations must be caused by the airline.
-The right to financial compensation must be claimed within three years of the delayed date of the flight.
+The right to financial compensation flight delay must be claimed within 3 years of the delayed date of the flight.

 On the other hand, extraordinary circumstances such as storms or medical emergencies mean that the operating airline is exempt from the obligation to compensate air passengers.

 Flight delays happen, but that doesn’t mean you have to accept them.
 You may be entitled to as much as €600 in compensation if your flight has been delayed, cancelled, or overbooked within the last 3 years.

 AirHelp has been featured in: